|Chemical name||Pronunciation||Chemical class||Use|

 In September 2015, the task force recommended that the JMPR undertake a full risk-based, weight-of-evidence re-evaluation of diazinon, glyphosate, and malathion.

 The JMPR met in May 2016 in Geneva, Switzerland, at WHO headquarters to discuss their assessment of all three chemicals.

 The summary findings of this meeting were published on 16 May 2016 and a more detailed summary report has recently been published.
 The JMPR concluded that while there was some evidence for a positive correlation between occupational glyphosate exposure and non-Hodgkin lymphoma in some studies, the only well-designed large cohort study found no association at any exposure level.

 The JMPR further concluded that the overall weight-of-evidence indicates that glyphosate and glyphosate-based formulations are not genotoxic in mammals, even at high oral doses and is unlikely to be genotoxic to humans at likely levels of dietary exposure.

 Finally, the JMPR concluded that glyphosate is unlikely to pose a carcinogenic risk to humans from exposure through the diet.
 The WHO website contains some useful information that describes how the JMPR conducted their assessment of glyphosate.
-The full report of the JMPR assessment will be available in mid to late-2016.
+The full report of the JMPR assessment is available on their website.

-The APVMA will continue to participate in international assessments and to carefully consider assessments released by pesticide regulators in other counties such as EFSA and US EPA.
+The APVMA will continue to participate in international assessments and carefully consider assessments released by pesticide regulators in other counties.